jbms/sphinx-immaterial/docs/block_annotations.rst

 ----------------------

 The :rst:dir:`admonition` directives already contain an option to specify CSS classes.
-Therefor, we don't need to use the ``rst-class`` directive for admonitions.
+Therefore, we don't need to use the ``rst-class`` directive for admonitions.
 Instead, we can just add the ``annotate`` class to the admonition's :rst:`:class:` option.

 .. rst-example::